MehulGoel1/Environment_Sound_Classifier/README.md

 # Environment_Sound_Classifier

-The project is built to classify environment sounds in real-time, by taking intermittent audio input of 5 second samples and processing them in mutliple threads.
-The classification is done using SVM classififer with "rbf" kernel, which was trained on Acoustic and Spectrogram Image features.
+The project is built to classify environment sounds in real-time, by taking intermittent audio input of 5 second samples and processing them in multiple threads.
+The classification is done using the SVM classifier with "rbf" kernel, which was trained on Acoustic and Spectrogram Image features.

 Dataset used for this project was ESC-10.

-ESC-10 is a part of ESC dataset (Environmental Sound Classification).
+ESC-10 is a part of the ESC dataset (Environmental Sound Classification).

 The ESC dataset is a collection of short environmental recordings available in a unified format (5-second-long clips, 44.1 kHz, single channel, Ogg Vorbis compressed @ 192 kbit/s).
 All clips have been extracted from public field recordings available through the Freesound.org project.
 Please see the README files for a detailed attribution list.
 The dataset is available under the terms of the Creative Commons license - Attribution-NonCommercial.